-The Project Developer shall provide authorized employees and agents of the Utility access to the premises at all times to install, turn on, disconnect, inspect, test, read, repair, or remove the metering equipment.
+The Project Developer shall provide the Utility access to the premises at all times to install, turn on, disconnect, inspect, test, read, repair, or remove the metering equipment.
 The Project Developer may, at its option, have a representative witness this work.

-The metering installations for Flow-back operation shall be constructed in accordance with the practices, which normally apply to the construction of metering installations for commercial, industrial, or other customers with demand recording equipment.
+The metering installations shall be constructed in accordance with the practices, which normally apply to the construction of metering installations for residential, commercial, or industrial customers.
+For Projects with multiple generators, metering of each generator may be required.
+When practical, multiple generators may be metered at a common point provided the metered quantity represents only the gross generator output.